umarhassan-mitodl/21h.991-fall-2014/content/pages/instructor-insights/_index.md

 We also devoted one full class to a discussion of journal writing, and to the diversity of styles and expectations that different kinds of journals require for publication.
 This was really a class session devoted to helping graduate students develop strategies for advancing their professional careers.

-The other class period spent differently was our visit to the [MIT Library Storage Annex](https://libraries.mit.edu/lsa/).
+The other class period spent differently was our visit to the {{% resource_link "7d894af6-e84b-481a-b2b7-dd04b0aad9cc" "MIT Library Storage Annex" %}}.
 We heard from the history research librarian about strategies for finding an archive, and perused the uncatalogued material from the MIT Collection that is currently housed on the top floor of the Annex.
 I wanted the class to have a sense of what roaming in an archive can feel like—both in its adventitious finds as well as its disappointments—and to have a fuller appreciation for some of the unknown (and in a very real sense, unknowable) treasures of the MIT Collection.

 ### Out of Class